JNRowe/jnrowe-misc/README.rst

 there are various problems such as broken dependency specification that can't be worked around using the prescribed method.

-Please, read the ebuild's dependency specification and try to resolve the problem yourself before reporting bugs.
+If you find any dependency problems with the Python packages in this overlay please check the ``ebuild`` and try to resolve the problem yourself before reporting bugs.
 There is very little that can be done to fix this without breaking compatibility with upstream, so bugs relating to multiple ABI support will likely be closed as CANTFIX.

 Hopefully upstream will fix or acknowledge the breakages soon, and then this can be resolved correctly.